 The collection of paintings of the Mauritshuis contains top-class works of Netherlandish (Dutch and Flemish) art of the 16th and 17th centuries and some excellent renaissance paintings.
 Among the highlights, there are masterpieces by Johannes Vermeer, Peter Paul Rubens, Jan Steen, Gerard Dou, Gabriel Metsu and Frans van Mieris.
-Vermeer's "View of Delft" and his "Girl with the pearl earring", that made it to international fame, have returned to the renovated venerable museum rooms, as have Rembrandt's "Anatomy lesson of Dr. Tulp" and the popular Bull by Paulus Potter.
-Also Giovanni Antonio Pellegrini's 18th century paintings in the Golden Room have been thoroughly restored.
+Vermeer's "View of Delft" and his "Girl with the pearl earring", that made it to international fame, can be admired in the renovated venerable museum galleries, as well as Rembrandt's "Anatomy lesson of Dr. Tulp" and the popular Bull by Paulus Potter.
+Also the Golden Room with Giovanni Antonio Pellegrini's 18th century paintings is a real eye-catcher.

 Among the Flemish masters, works by Peter Paul Rubens and Jan Brueghel I. stand out, like "The Garden of Eden with the Fall of Man", painted by both of them together, as do genre paintings by Andriaen Brouwer and David Teniers, an "Adoration of the Shepherds" by Jacob Jordaens and the fabulous 'kunstkamer' painting by Willem van Haecht, showing "Apelles Painting Campaspe".

 Secrets of first class paintings at the Mauritshuis disclosed during a museum tour